 Unfortunately, during the summer exam series 2014, we had two candidates who took a mobile phone into the examination room.
 We were duty-bound to formally report this matter to the relevant exam board.
 Unfortunately, both candidates received zero marks for their paper and also had marks deducted from their other qualifications.
-It is essential that your daughter hands her mobile phone or any other electronic devices to the Exams Team prior to each exam.
+It is essential that your daughter hands her mobile phone or any other electronic devices to the Exams Team prior to each exam or stores it in a secure place (changing room 5) or her locker.